pts/pts-xtiny/README.txt

 Q34.
 How do I use a custom GNU ld binary with pts-xtiny?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
 Specify `xtiny ... -mxtiny-ld=PATH_TO_LD'.

+If you specify `xtiny ... -mxtiny-ld=.xtiny', pts-xtiny will use the bundled linkr (ld.xtiny).
+This is the default behavior, because the system may have a very old GNU ld, which prevents some features (such as __attribue__((constructor))) from working.

+If you specify `xtiny ... -mxtiny-ld=.compiler', pts-xtiny will use whatever the specificed compiler would use by default.
+This is not recommended, because he system may have a very old GNU ld (see above).

 Technical notes
 ~~~~~~~~~~~~~~~